Immigration detention in the United States: Under Obama

 The Obama administration promised to overhaul the immigration detention system and transform it into one that is less punitive, more centralized, and more transparent.
 However, immigrant rights groups raised concerns about ongoing abuses against detainees.
 ICE officials were pressured to increase detention and deportation quotas to fulfill the agency's annual goal.
 A 2010 memo issued by James M. Chaparro, the chief of ICE's Detention and Removal Operations, "congratulated agents for reaching the agency's goal of '150,000 criminal alien removals' for the year ending Sept.
 30" but "instructed agents to pick up the pace of deportations by detaining more noncitizens suspected only of unauthorized residence."
 Homeland Security Secretary Janet Napolitano also publicly endorsed the Secure Communities deportation initiative, which had "rapidly expanded" under the Obama administration, expressing a hope in 2009 that the program would expand to all of the United States by 2013.

 In late February 2013, ICE announced that it has released "several hundred" detained immigrants from deportation centers ahead of budget cuts; the release of the detained immigrants was praised by Human Rights First, and criticized by Republican Representative Bob Goodlatte.
 The White House and the Department of Homeland Security distanced itself from the decision to release the detained immigrants with White House Press Secretary Jay Carney calling those released "low-risk, non-criminal detainees".
-The Associated Press reported that the official in charge of immigration enforcement and removal operations resigned due to the release of the detained undocumented immigrants, but ICE stated that the official had retired and that his departure was not connected to the release.
+The Associated Press reported that the official in charge of immigration enforcement and removal operations resigned due to the release of the detained illegal immigrants, but ICE stated that the official had retired and that his departure was not connected to the release.
 Those released were told they were bonded and released, with ICE officials saying that the released immigrants remain in deportation proceedings.
 In March 2013, the Department of Homeland Security announced that the number released was more than 2,000 in the states of Arizona, California, Georgia, and Texas; the department also stated it plans to release an additional 3,000 in March 2013.
 The Politico reports that the cost of housing detained immigrants cost about $164 per day per person.

-In 2014, the Obama administration constructed detention facilities to hold children who had crossed the border.
+In 2014, the Obama administration constructed detention facilities, which included cages, to hold children who had crossed the border.
 These facilities were later used by the Donald Trump administration.

 In a memo made public in 2015, officials issued guidance for ICE personnel directing staff to house transgender immigrants in sex-segregated housing that corresponds with their gender identity.

 In 2015, the U.S. Commission on Civil Rights did a report entitled With Liberty and Justice for All: The State Civil Rights in Immigration Detention Facilities, which was critical of conditions at immigration detention facilities.
 One Commissioner filed a lengthy dissent.